foss-responders/fossresponders.com/_posts/2020-06-22-uplift-an-event-of-open-source-resiliency.md

 **If you would like to help email us at  [hello@fossresponders.com](mailto:hello@fossresponders.com).**

 _This blog was crossposted on the [Open Source Collective blog](https://blog.opencollective.com/foss-responders-uplift/).
-All illustrations penned by the amazing [Eriol Fox](http://erioldoesdesign.com/)._
+All illustrations penned by the amazing [Eriol Fox](http://erioldoesdesign.com/).
+You can find the entire UPLIFT infographic [HERE](https://fossresponders.com/assets/files/fossresponders-uplift-Infographic-update-1.pdf).
+There's 1 unicorn hat 🦄🦄🦄🦄🦄🦄 you don't want to miss. #promise!_